"Alternative facts are not alternative... they were never facts to begin with."

 STEM Fights Back

 Modernizing Our Electrical Grid & Infrastructure : We need to work aggressively to keep America at the forefront of technological infrastructure.
 In addition to modernizing our highways, bridges, and ports, we also need to invest in a modern electrical grid.
-For example, we should invest in large scale wind and solar farms combined with utility-scale battery storage and direct current electrical super-highways for more efficient, long-range transmission.
+For example, we should invest in large scale wind and solar farms combined with utility-scale battery storage and direct current electrical super-highways for more efficient, long-range transmission (for when the wind doesn't blow or the sun doesn't shine).
 We should include well-rounded experts in the field in addition to law makers, to create widely considered, long-term innovative solutions.

-Open Access Science : Collaborate with institutions all over the world to create open-access data sets to enhance productivity and innovation.
+Open Access Science : Collaborate with institutions all over the world to create open-access (but non-private information) data sets to enhance productivity and innovation.

 Women & Minorities in Science : As a woman in STEM, I can attest that it often feels like the "Good Ol' Boys Club".
-While it can be invigorating at first as a woman to make it in a field traditionally reserved for men, this sort of environment is not conducive to long term strategies of inclusivity and satisfaction.
+While it can be invigorating at first as a woman to make it in a field traditionally reserved for men, particularly to a role of leadership, this sort of environment is not conducive to long term strategies of inclusivity and satisfaction.
 Attracting diversity to STEM requires not only educating and encouraging minorities to join, but also working to help change the current environment so that they want to stay in STEM.

-- The ability to study marijuana given it is now legal across many states, including Colorado (it is currently a schedule I drug which prohibits most scientific study and puts researchers at risk).
+- The ability to study marijuana given it is now legal across many states, including Colorado (it is currently a schedule I drug which prohibits rigorous scientific study)

 - The ability to return data more easily to patients & participants.